 The integration of ML techniques with ultrasound biomarkers offers a promising enhancement to the prediction and screening of Down syndrome during pregnancy.
-This innovative approach utilizes advanced computational methods to analyze complex data sets, improving detection rates and minimizing false positives(4,19).
-Key USMs, such as NT, and additional indicators, such as the presence or absence of the nasal bone, significantly contribute to risk assessment, with NT alone detecting Down syndrome in 60% to 70% of cases at a 5% false positive rate(29).
-By combining ultrasound data with maternal serum biomarkers, such as pregnancy-associated plasma protein A (PAPP-A) and free beta human chorionic gonadotropin ( $\beta$ hCG), ML algorithms, enhance detection rates to approximately 87% at the same false positive threshold(30).
-Moreover, sophisticated predictive models incorporating multiple markers can reach detection rates of nearly 90%, offering improved accuracy over traditional methods(29,30).
+This innovative approach utilizes advanced computational methods to analyze complex data sets, improving detection rates and minimizing false positives^(4,19).
+Key USMs, such as NT, and additional indicators, contribute to risk assessment, with NT alone detecting Down syndrome in 60% to 70% of cases at a 5% false positive rate(29).
+By combining ultrasound data with maternal serum biomarkers, such as pregnancy-associated plasma protein A (PAPP-A) and free beta human chorionic gonadotropin (β hCG), ML algorithms, enhance detection rates to approximately 87% at the same false positive threshold(30).
+Moreover, sophisticated predictive models incorporating multiple markers can reach detection rates of nearly 90%, offering improved accuracy over traditional methods^(29,30).
 This integration not only leads to enhanced screening precision but also reduces the need for invasive testing, such as amniocentesis, and allows for personalized screening strategies tailored to individual risk profiles, ultimately benefiting both mothers and infants.